ASIA MARKETS: Nikkei Up, But Chinese Stocks Dip On Profit-taking Ahead Of Holiday

 ADVERTISEMENT

-Elsewhere in the region, the Kospi failed to hold on to gains, trading down 0.2%.
-If the weakness continues through to the close, it would mark the first time in about 3 1/2 years that the Kospi fell for eight straight sessions.

-In Hong Kong, the Hang Seng Index was down 0.4%, while the Shanghai Composite Index was off 0.2%.
-Traders are taking profits ahead of the weeklong National Day holiday in China, analysts say, though Hong Kong markets will be open for parts of next week.
+"People are hesitating to buy shares in the market given holidays next week," said Ivan Ip, a stock strategist at UOB Group in Hong Kong.

+Though the city's stock exchange will be open for three days next week, a full-week closure in mainland China for the National Day holiday will significantly reduce trading volumes, analysts said

-Meanwhile, Hong Kong's biggest share listing of the year had a strong debut on Thursday.
-ZhongAn Online P&C Insurance (0672.HK) , a Chinese insurance-technology firm, opened up 16% and was last trading 12.1% higher.
+Already, Chinese stock investment flows to Hong Kong are down.
+Hong Kong's biggest share listing of the year posted a strong debut on Thursday.
+ZhongAn Online P&C Insurance (0672.HK) , a Chinese insurer, opened up 16%, but ended up just 9.2%.

-Still, analysts said investors should remain upbeat on the region's prospects, following stronger industrial-goods data out of China and a better U.S. factory goods reading, both for August.

-"It is very clear that investors are responding to a better growth outlook," said Michael McCarthy, chief market strategist at CMC Markets in Sydney.

 (END) Dow Jones Newswires